Long Range Graph Benchmark: Conclusion

 In this paper, we present the Long Range Graph Benchmark (LRGB) consisting of 5 datasets for node, edge and graph-level prediction tasks.
 Through our study of multiple characterizing factors, we argue that the proposed datasets' size and tasks makes these ideal to evaluate and develop models enabled with long-range dependencies.
 This is empirically verified with extensive baseline experiments using both local and non-local GNN classes showing that Transformers significantly outperform message passing on the proposed datasets.
 The increasing interest in the development of Transformers for graph representation learning raised the need for the creation of a dedicated LRGB and we fulfil this gap through our work.
 We believe our proposed benchmark can be leveraged to prototype new ideas and provide an accurate ranking of a model's capturing of LRIs.

-\begin{ack} This work was partially funded by IVADO (Institut de valorisation des données) grant PRF-2019-3583139727 and Canada CIFAR AI Chair~[\emph{G.W.}] The content provided here is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies. \end{ack}
+\begin{ack} This work was partially funded by IVADO (Institut de valorisation des données) grant PRF-2019-3583139727 and Canada CIFAR AI Chair~[\emph{G.W.}].
+Ali Parviz is supported by NSF Award \#2039863.
+This research is supported by Nanyang Technological University, under SUG Grant (020724-00001).
+The content provided here is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies. \end{ack}